- Leverages technology to automate hundreds of test steps

 From a value perspective, the additional benefit of this approach is using the hours gained to focus on other parts of projects.
 We capitalize on time previously spent on technical validation to take a more holistic view of the clinical database with real-world perspectives.
 Stakeholders can help ensure that the database tells the whole story of the patient’s journey in the study.
 Each type of user is able to enter and review the data with ease, including CRAs, biostatisticians, investigators, and potentially even data entry staff from participating sites.

-ARG’s use of technology to improve how rare disease clinical trials are managed not only saves time and money and improves accuracy, but also can shift the focus to better partnering with sponsors to positively affect the lives of patients.
+ARG’s use of technology to improve how rare disease, immunology, and oncology clinical trials are managed not only saves time and money and improves accuracy, but also can shift the focus to better partnering with sponsors to positively affect the lives of patients.

 (Photo by Jude Beck)